anialic/flakey/README.md

 <br/>

-Nixy is a framework that can help you simplify configuration.
+Nixy is a NixOS framework that lets you define machines as nodes, enable only what you need, and keep configurations clean and declarative.

 ## Why nixy?